wtPLSQL/wtPLSQL/docs/demo/Package-Test.md

 ---

-A majority of wtPLSQL testing is done with the test runner packages.
-In this example, a test runner package will be created to test the DBMS_OUTPUT package.
-For brevity, only PUT_LINE and GET_LINE will be tested.
+A majority of wtPLSQL testing is done with a Test Runner package.
+In this example, we will create a Test Runner package that will test the DBMS_OUTPUT package.
+The DBMS_OUTPUT package is a part of every Oracle database.
+For brevity, only PUT_LINE and GET_LINE will be tested in the DBMS_OUTPUT package.

 ## Test Runner Package Specification

-The specification for a test runner package is brutally simple.
+The specification for a Test Runner package is brutally simple.
 It only needs one procedure.
+Here, we create a package specification for the Test Runner.

 Run this: